 Activity levels and types of activities vary by itinerary and destination, but we do like to play!
 In general, unless you’re cruising part of the day, there are active adventure options most mornings and afternoons.
 On kayaking excursions, open paddles are at your own pace and guided paddles can last one to four hours.
 Hikes range from ambling shore walks to rigorous treks over rugged terrain.
 Among the activities available, you can also paddle board, snorkel, explore the waters and shore by inflatable skiff, and still find time for morning yoga stretches and relaxing in the lounge or hot tub.

 Q. Are your prices per cabin or per person?

-All of our prices listed are per person based on two occupants per cabin, except when noted differently.
+All of our prices listed are per person (USD) based on two occupants per cabin, except when noted differently.

 Q. How do I buy a Bon Voyage Gift for a traveler?